-We had defined contribution plan expense for the years ended December 31, 2020, 2019 and 2018 amounting to \$160 million, \$150 million and \$150 million, respectively.
+We had defined contribution plan expense for the years ended December 31, 2021, 2020 and 2019 amounting to \$155 million, \$160 million and \$150 million, respectively.

-13. LEASES
+14. LEASES

-The following tables present amounts recorded on our consolidated balance sheet at December 31, 2020 and 2019, classified as either operating or finance leases.
-Operating leases are presented separately on our consolidated balance sheet.
-For the finance leases, the right-of-use ('ROU') assets are included in fixed assets, net, and the liabilities are classified within other current liabilities or other non-current liabilities.
+The following tables present amounts recorded on our consolidated balance sheets at December 31, 2021 and 2020, classified as either operating or finance leases.
+Operating leases are presented separately on our consolidated balance sheets.
+For the finance leases, the right-of-use ('ROU') assets are included in fixed assets, net, and the liabilities are classified within other current liabilities and other non-current liabilities.